DBlev886/road_criticality_assessment_nepal/README.md

-download input files  and change the paths accordingly
+download input files  and change the paths accordingly in the code data sources are listed in the thesis

 https://we.tl/t-cpmOA1KG0C +
 https://we.tl/t-sRTANZNYJP